 “Dementia is like a tsunami because of the large number of baby boomers and the increase in life expectancy.
 We are living longer with managed diseases.
 Every third person over the age of 85 is likely to suffer from dementia,” she said.

-Being able to write and speak in both Punjabi and Hindi languages, Dr Jain ensured clinical tools and resources were translated to culturally appropriate language and health professionals were provided with guided instructions.
-She also gave educational talks to the South Asian community at temples (Gurdwaras), community centres, and raised awareness on radio and television shows, as well as in local newspapers.
+Being able to write and speak in both Punjabi and Hindi languages, Dr Jain ensured clinical tools and resources were translated into culturally appropriate language and health professionals were provided with guided instructions.
+She also gave educational talks to the South Asian community at temples (Gurdwaras), community centers, and raised awareness on radio and television shows, as well as in local newspapers.
 In addition, she identified the need for and helped create a South Asian Dementia Helpline at the Alzheimer’s Society of BC.
 Read an article on Dr Jain and Dr O'Connor's joint project on dementia diagnosis and management here.

-Dr Jain continues to find satisfaction in her work with patients and families, noting that “it’s about the quality of life.
+Dr Jain continues to find satisfaction in her work with patients and families, noting “it’s about the quality of life.
 At the end of the day, if I end up getting a few hugs and kisses, a few songs and dances, it makes my day.
 It’s very gratifying.”

 More information on dementia supports

 The Alzheimer Society of BC South Asian Dementia Helpline 604-449-5003 is available Monday to Friday from 9am to 4pm.

 Fraser Health Authority’s external website has a number of translated resources for the South Asian communities, including a webinar, information brochures and booklets to detect early dementia, cope with the disease and learn about available resources, including iCON’s Getting to Know Dementia booklet.